howerj/cdb/readme.md

 from adding a header would be to move the 256 bucket initial hash table to the end of the file so the entire file format could be streamed to disk.
+* Both keys and data could be deduplicated, if a data field is the same as another, given the database is meant to be read only, the data fields could point to the same value.
+This is currently not allowed due to pointer checking.

 # BUGS